paulcpk/frontend-framework-comparison/pokedex-app/README.md

 I highly anticipate the process here, as this framework gets a decent amount of hype, but I've only worked with it rudimentarily.

-I'm having trouble figuring out where and how to import my styles.
+I'm having trouble figuring out where and how to import my global stylesheet.
 Still no clue after 30m+ of searching.
 They changed the bundler to Vite a couple of months back, changind the workflow entirely.
+Seems like the proper way is to import it via the top level `+layout.svelte` file.
+Feels a bit odd to me.

-Time to implement: ~ 0.5h
+Time to implement: ~ 1h

 Breakdown:
-- App Setup and UI: 0.5h
+- App Setup and UI: 1h
 - Testing Setup: 0h
 - CI/CD: 0h